What is Long-Tail Search? (and how you can use it to your benefit)

 The term Long tail search was derived by an article written some time ago in wired magazine.
-The theory behind the term is that the amount of revenue generated via the quantity of less popular obscure searches vs. the amount of top tier searches can be far greater.
+The theory behind the term is that the amount of revenue generated via the quantity of less popular obscure searches vs. the number of top tier searches can be far greater.

-Because I do quite a bit of work with real estate websites I will use the real estate vertical as an example, however this applies across all verticals:
+Because I do quite a bit of work with real estate websites I will use the real estate vertical as an example, however, this applies across all verticals:

 Many real estate websites optimize for “top-tier” keywords like “real estate” or “homes for sale” and don’t realize that it takes a whole lot more than just optimization to get a site to rank in Google for these terms.
 Many sites don’t take into consideration the amount of traffic that comes from searches outside of that generic query space.
 Many times a site can be optimized for long-tail phrases without much effort beyond writing a quality article for your target audience.